 From understanding expenses to starting a limited company, our downloadable business guides can help you.

-As a freelancer or micro-business owner you happily celebrate two new years: the January Auld Lang Syne shenanigans and the start of a new tax year.
-While the latter doesn’t quite hold the same excitement that surrounds the start of a real New Year, it’s worth making some financial resolutions to ensure the 16/17 annum is one of your best yet.
+As a freelancer or micro-business owner, you happily celebrate two new years: the January Auld Lang Syne shenanigans and the start of a new tax year.
+While the latter doesn’t quite hold the same excitement that surrounds the start of a real New Year, it’s worth making some financial resolutions to ensure the 2018/19 tax year is one of your best yet.

 Having a firm understanding of what you can and can’t claim as expenses when you’re a freelancer or micro-business owner helps keep your business running and maintain a healthy cashflow.

 By knowing your allowable business expenses, you can actively lower your profit.
 This will, in turn, reduce the amount of tax you pay and increase the amount of money that stays in your pocket.
 Claiming every single expense you’re entitled to – whether it’s office pens or a new computer – will leave you better off than just paying for them out of your own pocket.

 You can claim a wide range of business expenses, including:

 If you’re unsure whether something counts as a business expense, check with your accountant or HMRC.

 Let’s be honest, no one really enjoys even thinking about tax, let alone completing Self Assessments and returns.
 It can be a painful, drawn-out meander through a year’s worth of accounts, bookkeeping and receipts.
 However, with a little bit of organisation, thinking about the forthcoming tax year may not seem as daunting, and as business organiser and time management specialist Cory Cook wrote in the Guardian:

 “When we’re organised, we think more clearly.
 We’re in tune with our targets and how to reach them.
 We have systems in place for carrying out our work – and regular planning ensures we keep priorities at the forefront.”